kubernetes/community/events/elections/2018/voters.md

 ## 2018 Steering Committee Election
 ### Eligible Voters List

 The eligible voter process can be found in the steering committee [elections.md](https://git.k8s.io/steering/elections.md) doc.
+This list was pulled as of August 15, 2018.

 **GitHub ID:**
 liggitt